So, I’ve realised something recently. I am a bully. I am constantly saying mean things;

 We wouldn’t dream of constantly saying horrible things to our friends or family members every day (unless you do, in which case, you are a mean person and you need to sort yourself out), but we are more than happy to be negative about ourselves every day.
 Why is that?

 In the past, thanks to the media, we were conditioned to believe that you had to be a size 0, have hair like Rapunzel and have legs up to your armpits to be pretty.
-I’m so pleased that nowadays things have changed and we’re seeing all sorts of shapes and sizes everywhere but it’s so hard to shake off the old ideals.
+I’m so pleased that nowadays things have changed and we’re seeing all sorts of shapes and sizes everywhere.
+But it is hard to shake off the old ideals.

 For example, a few years ago I went on a diet and lost a lot of weight.
 There’s a big part of me that wants to still look like the girl on the left.